 20. Business and Community Development in Jamaica

-Business-minded voluntourists are sure to fall in love with this unique opportunity offered by Volunteer HQ.
+- Business-minded voluntourists are sure to fall in love with this unique opportunity offered by Volunteer HQ.
 Head to Jamaica where you’ll team up with local NGOs, charities, and businesses as a business mentor.
-Then use your business knowledge to help a local organization grow and succeed by offering guidance with:
+Then use your business knowledge to help a local organization grow and succeed by offering guidance on topics like: